flatrapp/documentation/presentation.md

 Disadvantages of using `Elm`

-- fairly young language, still developing
+- Fairly young language, still developing
-- no widespread usage, less support
+- No widespread usage, less support
-- requires to relearn basic programming concepts
+- Requires to relearn basic programming concepts
-- takes long to get used to
+- Takes long to get used to
-- not made for _rapid prototyping_
+- Not made for _rapid prototyping_

 ----